-First Step and THRIVE
+First Step and the THRIVE Framework

 Due to the success of the First Step Plus Pilot, commissioners decided to integrate it within the standard service in a sustainable way.
 The process of mainstreaming these two services resulted in a need to revise the service model.
 “We wanted to use THRIVE as a framework to think about and describe what we are doing for each level of intervention.”

-“As First Step is a Tavistock and Portman NHS Foundation Trust service we were aware of the THRIVE framework.”
+“As First Step is a Tavistock and Portman NHS Foundation Trust service we were aware of the THRIVE Framework.”
 The framework provided them with a helpful way of describing their integrated service to LAC.
-As they are already focused on the holistic needs of the child, and integrate working with other agencies, they mapped their work onto the THRIVE framework.
+As they are already focused on the holistic needs of the child, and integrate working with other agencies, they mapped their work onto the THRIVE Framework.